gearglow/ReptiliaWithATwist/The List.md

 "Not Prongs?"
 Hermione asked in a deceptively innocent tone.
 "How do you feel about 'Bambi?'"

-Elysia and Lily grinned as James face-palmed.
+Elysia and Lily snickered as James face-palmed.

 "I _like_ this one!"
 Lily exclaimed, pulling Hermione into a one-armed hug.